 The winner for the Sports Inspiration Award was:

 Arts and Culture Award

 The Arts and Culture Award will be presented to an individual or group that is involved in, or actively encourages others in the community to participate in, creative arts projects.
 They could be involved in anything from art, dance, music, museums, heritage and cultural events.
 It may go to an individual actor, dancer, musician or writer – or the winner could be someone who promotes art classes for people with disabilities.
 They may be a group that has contributed to raising the profile of the arts in the borough, celebrates young people’s arts achievements, or actively encourages hard to reach communities or groups to participate in an activity such as dance or music.
 This will be for someone that brings real credit to the borough through exceptional academic, artistic or cultural achievements.

-The nominees for the Arts and Culture Award are:
+The winner for the Arts and Culture Award was:

 - Ex Warner Estate Project